 Your holiday let is a business and, just like any other business, you will have obligations to those who use your service (ie your holiday home guests).

-While most of this is common sense stuff, just for a recap, you need to have:
+While most of this is common sense, you need to have:

 - annual, at least, gas safety checks